Uwe Alzen: Biography

-Uwe Alzen and his elder brother Jürgen Alzen were also driving at the Nürburgring Nordschleife VLN Endurance racing series and 24 Hours Nürburgring in their privately built Porsche 996 GT2 Turbo 4WD from 2003 to 2005.
-Uwe Alzen set the lap record there with this Turbo at 8:09, about 10 seconds faster than the factory cars of Opel and Audi from the DTM, as well as the BMW M3 V8 GTR of Schnitzer Motorsport.
-He also has beaten them for the pole positions, yet his car failed at the start of the 2005 wet race due to electronic problems, prompting another very emotional interview.
+Alzen and his elder brother Jürgen were also driving at the Nürburgring Nordschleife VLN Endurance racing series and 24 Hours Nürburgring in their privately built Porsche 996 GT2 Turbo 4WD from 2003 to 2005.
+Uwe Alzen set the lap record there with this Turbo at 8:09, about ten seconds faster than the factory cars of Opel and Audi from the DTM, as well as the BMW M3 V8 GTR of Schnitzer Motorsport.
+He also beat them to Nürburgring 24 Hours pole positions, yet his car failed at the start of the 2005 wet race due to electronic problems, prompting another very emotional interview.

-Nürburgring-Fans voted him Driver of the Year 2004.
+In 2003, Alzen finished 4th in the 24 Hours of Bathurst, 1st in class, and in 2004 Nürburgring Fans voted Alzen Driver of the Year 2004.

-Due to rule changes for 2006, also the Alzen brothers discontinued their use of a turbo engine in favor of a normally aspirated Porsche 997 GT3.
-But they chose to run a standard H pattern manual gearbox in the 2006 24h race, convinced that the Porsche sequential gearbox would not last.
+Due to rule changes for 2006, the Alzen brothers discontinued their use of a turbo engine in favor of a normally aspirated Porsche 997 GT3.
+But they chose to run a standard H pattern manual gearbox in the 2006 24 Hours of Nürburgring race, convinced that the Porsche sequential gearbox would not last.
 They finished in second place, after the Manthey Porsche which has a sequential gearbox that saves several seconds per lap.
 Uwe was quite upset with the disadvantages of having a manual gearbox during the post race press conference.

-In 2008 Uwe Alzen entered the Speedcar International Series, racing for Phoenix Racing, winning two races and finishing third overall.
+In 2008, Alzen entered the Speedcar International Series, racing for Phoenix Racing, winning two races and finishing third overall.

-In January 2012 Alzen is confirmed for a full season driving a BMW in the American Le Mans Series sharing a car with Jörg Müller.
+In 2010, Alzen became a BMW Motorsport factory driver.
+He won the 24 Hours of Nürburgring overall, sharing an experimental BMW M3 GT2 with Augusto Farfus, Pedro Lamy and Jörg Müller, and also returned to the 24 Hours of Le Mans.
+In 2012, Alzen entered the first and last race of the American Le Mans Series for BMW Team RLL.
+He also drove a BMW Z4 GT3 in the 24 Hours of Nürburgring (pole-sitter in 2012), VLN Series and ADAC GT Masters until 2015.
+In 2016, Alzen came third at the 24 Hours of Nürburgring in a Haribo Racing Team Mercedes-AMG GT3.